esplora/esplora/README.md

 Esplora is an open-source package for Laravel with which you can easily collect visitor analytics.

 ## How It Works

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Etiam sed eleifend erat.
-Suspendisse non velit et sem dignissim pellentesque a non mauris.
-Aliquam sit amet lacus aliquet, finibus metus sit amet, mollis nibh.

-After the client has received a useful response from the server, we process his request by collecting the following information:
+After the client has received a useful response from the server, we process his request by collecting and write to the database the following information:

 - URL
 - IP